maxmylyn-pantheon/workwithme.guide-myguide/index.md

 I love all of the good meta-questions that come up around SRE/DevOps, and find myself fascinated by the immediate questions that DevOps brings to the table, which is: How does my software actually work in production?
 How do I maintain it and set myself up with tools and methodologies that will allow me to build and _maintain_ an amazing product and scale it.

+As for personal goals, I am a bit of a Data Hoarder, so I am always interested in learning better ways to do distributed storage and media streaming.
+I also love self hosting services, if possible.

 ## Areas for Development